imfc12/nba-traditional-stats/README.md

 # Code Editor
 5. `analyse_ranking.ipynb`
     - Script (jupyter notebook) to create a simple line graph to visualise the SQL virtual table (view)

+## Database design
+- This project includes a MySQL Workbench model `nba_traditional_model.mwb ` which can be used to visualise or modify the database schema